Fitbit Sense vs. Versa 3: we compare Fitbit smartwatches

 Fitbit Sense health features

-The Sense matches that but also has the addition of an ECG app, which brings the ability to take medical-grade heart rate readings to help detect signs associated with conditions like atrial fibrillation (afib).
+Sense matches has the addition of an ECG app, which brings the ability to take improved heart rate readings that may help detect signs associated with conditions like atrial fibrillation (afib).

-The Sense uses the PPG sensor to offer high and low heart rate alerts, should your bpm rise or fall sharply when at rest.
+Sense uses the PPG sensor to offer high and low heart rate alerts, should your BPM rise or fall sharply when at rest.

-The Sense also comes with a stress-focused EDA Scan app.
-When you place your palm over the watch, it will detect small electrical changes in the sweat level of your skin to gauge your body’s response to stress.
+Sense also comes with a stress-focused EDA Scan app.
+When you place your palm over the watch, it will detect small electrical changes in the sweat level of your skin to estimate your body's response to stress.

 Fitness and sports tracking

-Sleep tracking is a strong point of Fitbit’s tracking features, and both devices provide insights on sleep stages and a Sleep Score to better understand your overall sleep quality.
-As we mentioned, both devices will use the SpO2 sensor for blood oxygen during sleep.
+Sleep tracking is a strong point of Fitbit's tracking features.
+Both devices provide insights on sleep stages and a Sleep Score to better understand your overall sleep quality.
+As we mentioned, both devices will use the SpO2 sensor to monitor estimated blood oxygen saturation during sleep.

-Both pack Fitbit’s PurePulse 2.0 heart rate sensor technology, which it says improves accuracy from the previous generation sensor.
+Both pack Fitbit's PurePulse 2.0 heart rate sensor technology, which Fitbit says improves accuracy from the previous generation sensor.

 This is used for continuous heart rate monitoring, working out in heart rate zones, and viewing Active Zone Minutes to make sure you're regularly getting your heart pumping.